Tetraodontidae: Treatment

+By country

 Philippines

 In September 2012, the Bureau of Fisheries and Aquatic Resources in the Philippines issued a warning not to eat pufferfish after local fishermen died after consuming pufferfish for dinner.
 The warning indicated that pufferfish toxin is 100 times more potent than cyanide.
 Fisheries Administrative Order No. 249 of 2014 bans the distribution of raw and processed pufferfish to mitigate poisoning incidents.

 Thailand

 Pufferfish, called pakapao in Thailand, are usually consumed by mistake.
 They are often cheaper than other fish, and because they contain inconsistent levels of toxins between fish and season, there is little awareness or monitoring of the danger.
 Consumers are regularly hospitalized and some even die from the poisoning.

 United States

 Cases of neurological symptoms, including numbness and tingling of the lips and mouth, have been reported to rise after the consumption of puffers caught in the area of Titusville, Florida, US.
 The symptoms generally resolve within hours to days, although one affected individual required intubation for 72 hours.
 As a result, Florida banned the harvesting of puffers from certain bodies of water.